-Linkedin and Quora does a great job leveraging this idea.
+Linkedin and Quora have done a great job leveraging this idea.
 Once your users are successful, acknowledge it and reward it

-Repeated visits, in which users see results, completes a successful onboarding.
+Repeated visits in which users see results, complete with a successful onboarding.

 The more instances of social accountability, i.e. getting people to connect with others inside your app, the stronger the commitments becomes.

-You don’t get a second chance for making a great first impression.
+You don’t get a second chance to make a great first impression.

-What happens after the user comes across your product, is the delicate opportunity to make or break a relationship.
+What happens after a user comes across your product, is the delicate opportunity to make or break a relationship.

 Every app brings a unique set of challenges.
 Using the tools and techniques learned above to measure, test and validate onboarding ideas.

-If you like this summary that has a lot of omission, here is the link to purchase the book.
-And here is the link to his tear-downs, which is as much informative as it is hilarious.
-When you are ready to test onboarding of your app, sign up for free to UXCam
+If you like this summary that has a lot of omissions, here is the link to purchase the book.
+Here is the link to his tear-downs, which is as informative as it is hilarious.
+If you are ready to test the onboarding of your app, sign up for free at UXCam.